ewoodhead/QuantumNPA.jl/README.md

 - The parameter `conj` is optional and defaults to `false` if it is omitted.
 - For projectors, if you give a range of inputs you can also give a value for a fourth parameter `full`, which defaults to `false`.
-Setting it to `true` indicates that you indend for the range of outputs to represent the full set of measurement outcomes.
+Setting it to `true` indicates that you intend for the range of outputs to represent the full set of measurement outcomes.
 In that case, in place of the last projector you are given the identity minus the sum of all the preceding projectors.